GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 ========================

-The Radeon GPU Profiler is a performance tool that can be used by developers to optimize DirectX®12, Vulkan® and OpenCL™ applications for AMD RDNA and GCN hardware.
+The Radeon GPU Profiler is a performance tool that can be used by developers to optimize DirectX®12, Vulkan® and OpenCL™ applications for AMD RDNA™ and GCN hardware.
 It is part of a suite of tools comprised of the following
 software: